Cienciargentina

-Cienciargentina is a genus of rebbachisaurid sauropod from the Late Cretaceous (Cenomanian–Turonian) Huincul Formation of Argentina.
+Cienciargentina is a genus of rebbachisaurid sauropod from the Early Cretaceous (Albian) Huincul Formation of Argentina.
 The genus contains a single species, Cienciargentina sanchezi, known from three partial skeletons of different sizes.
 Cienciargentina is the fourth definitive rebbachisaurid to be named from the Huincul Formation.

 Discovery and naming

 Three Cienciargentina specimens have been identified based on differences in size, despite their disarticulation and association.
 The holotype specimen, MMCH-Pv 45, comprises three cervical vertebrae, four dorsal vertebrae, two ribs, seventeen caudal vertebrae, four haemal arches, a scapula and sternal plate, an ischium, and both femora, tibiae, and fibulae.
 Two paratypes include the smaller MMCH-PV 54 (a right ischium and tibia) and the larger MMCH-PV 55 (two ribs and a fibula).
 They were found in the La Antena locality of the Huincul Formation in Villa El Chocón, Neuquén Province, Argentina.

 In 2025, Simón & Salgado described the remains as a new genus and species of rebbachisaurid.
 The generic name, Cienciargentina, honors the scientific and technological system of Argentina that contributes to the development of the country.
 The specific name, sanchezi, honors Teresa Sánchez for her work on Argentinian paleontology.